onshape-public/onshape-ts-drawing-client/README.md

 	$ npm run xxx

-where xxx is a task name, often followed by arguments that can vary command by command.
+where xxx is a task name, often followed by arguments that can vary task by task.

 #### Installation